 Setting up Alerts to Exclude Keywords

-This feature is perfect if you feel like a lot of your alerts aren’t as relevant to your job search as they could be.
-To make sure your alerts ignore any keywords you don’t want (let’s say sales), make sure to add a ‘-’ symbol after them (so sales would become sales-).
-This is also a good way of adding some additional fine-tuning to your alerts.
+This feature is perfect if you feel like a lot of your notifications aren’t as relevant to your job search as they could be.
+To make sure your notifications ignore any keywords you don’t want, click on the Exclude option and type keywords that you don’t want, make sure to add a

 So there you have it – if you make use of all the features available, our alert system should only deliver the most applicable jobs to you, at the frequency you choose.
 If you’re still having any problems with your alerts, or have any additional questions, make sure to get in touch with us, and we’ll do everything we can to help.